-1. We have one of the oldest and most wide-ranging forms of regional political collaboration, and we aspire to be the most integrated region in the world.
+1. We have one of the oldest and most wide-ranging forms of regional political collaboration, and we aspire to be the most sustainable and integrated region in the world.

 2. We are the 11th largest economy in the world in terms of per capita GDP and have successfully adapted our welfare model to the global economy.

 3. We have an open labour market.
 For the last six decades, our people have enjoyed the freedom to work anywhere in the region.